tylercode362/vscode-with-web-chatgpt/README.md

 # VSCode Web ChatGPT Extension

 The VSCode Web ChatGPT Extension is a useful tool for code explanation, refactoring, and documentation generation.
-By integrating with a locally running ChatGPT service, it allows users to easily obtain explanations for selected code snippets, suggested refactoring, and relevant documentation.
+By integrating with a ChatGPT web, it allows users to easily obtain explanations for selected code snippets, suggested refactoring, and relevant documentation.

 ![image](https://user-images.githubusercontent.com/22150402/235414828-135282d1-1f5a-475d-8a47-cba0d66995b4.png)